lynaghk/splot/readme.md

 Roughly in descending priority order:

-- constrain memory usage on both ends so plots can stream indefinitely and with known overhead
 - example of redirecting logging
 - add Raspberry Pi usage example
 - don't reset zoom/interaction when new data arrives